History of colonialism

-Periodisation
+Periodization

 Some commentators identify three waves of European colonialism.

-The three main countries in the first wave of European colonialism were Portugal and Spain.
+The two main countries in the first wave of European colonialism were Portugal and Spain.
 The Portuguese started the long age of European colonization with the conquest of Ceuta, Morocco in 1415, and the conquest and discovery of other African territories and islands, this would also start the movement known as the Age of Discoveries.
 The Spanish and Portuguese launched the colonization of the Americas, basing their territorial claims on the Treaty of Tordesillas of 1494.
 This treaty demarcated the respective spheres of influence of Spain and Portugal.

 The expansion achieved by Spain and Portugal caught the attention of Britain, France, and the Netherlands.
 The entrance of these three powers into the Caribbean and North America perpetuated European colonialism in these regions.

 The second wave of European colonialism commenced with Britain's involvement in Asia in support of the British East India Company; other countries such as France, Portugal and the Netherlands also had involvement in European expansion in Asia.

 The third wave ("New Imperialism") consisted of the Scramble for Africa regulated by the terms of the Berlin Conference of 1884–1885.
 The conference effectively divided Africa among the European powers.
 Vast regions of Africa came under the sway of Britain, France, Germany, Portugal, Belgium, Italy and Spain.

 Gilmartin argues that these three waves of colonialism were linked to capitalism.
 The first wave of European expansion involved exploring the world to find new revenue and perpetuating European feudalism.
 The second wave focused on developing the mercantile capitalism system and the manufacturing industry in Europe.
-The last wave of European colonialism solidified all capitalistic endeavours by providing new markets and raw materials.
+The last wave of European colonialism solidified all capitalistic endeavors by providing new markets and raw materials.

-As a result of these waves of European colonial expansion, only thirteen present-day independent countries escaped formal colonization by European powers: Afghanistan, Bhutan, China, Iran, Japan, Liberia, Mongolia, Nepal, North Korea, Saudi Arabia, South Korea, Thailand, and Turkey as well as North Yemen, the former independent country which is now part of Yemen.
+As a result of these waves of European colonial expansion, only thirteen present-day independent countries escaped formal colonization by European powers: Afghanistan, Bhutan, Iran, Japan, Liberia, Mongolia, Nepal, China, North Korea, Saudi Arabia, South Korea, Thailand, and Turkey as well as North Yemen.

-Imperial Russia

-The territorial evolution of Russia happened by means of military conquest and by ideological and political unions over the centuries.
-This section covers (1533–1914).

-Ivan III (reigned 1462–1505) and Vasili III (reigned 1505–1533) had already expanded Muscovy's (1283–1547) borders considerably by annexing the Novgorod Republic (1478), the Grand Duchy of Tver in 1485, the Pskov Republic in 1510, the Appanage of Volokolamsk in 1513, and the principalities of Ryazan in 1521 and Novgorod-Seversky in 1522.